 - Online courses with a required weekend on campus.

 - Three- or seven-week Summer School campus-based courses.

 To complete your degree

-All core degree requirements must be completed with C– grade or higher.
+All core degree requirements must be completed with C- grades or higher.
 This includes courses that fulfill area of concentration, distribution, foreign language, quantitative reasoning, moral reasoning, and writing intensive requirements.

-For expository writing, EXPO 25 must be completed with B grade or higher.
+For expository writing, EXPO 25 must be completed with a B grade or higher.
 An additional four-credit expository writing course must be completed with a C– grade or higher.

-Once admitted with 3.0 or higher GPA, you must maintain a cumulative GPA of 2.0 or higher.
+Once admitted with a 3.0 or higher GPA, you must maintain a cumulative GPA of 2.0 or higher.
 It's important to limit how many courses you withdraw from.
-After five withdrawals, additional withdrawals begin to count as a zero (failing grade) in your cumulative GPA.
+After five withdrawals, the sixth and any subsequent withdrawals count as zeroes (failing grade) in your cumulative GPA.
 See Academic Standing.